sanity/Swarm/README.rst

 What is it?
 ===========
-Swarm is a framework allowing the creation of web applications which can scale transparently through a novel portable continuation-based approach.
+Swarm is a framework allowing the creation of applications which can scale transparently through a novel portable continuation-based approach.
 Like Map-Reduce, Swarm follows the maxim "move the computation, not the data".
 However Swarm takes the concept much further, allowing it to be applied to almost any computation, not just those that can be broken down into map and reduce operations.

 In effect, Swarm will be the ultimate "Platform as a Service", going much further than systems like Google App Engine in relieving the programmer from the difficulties of cloud computing.